NitishAroraKPMG/learn-kubernetes/day1-exercise.md

 </details>

-4. Create a pod names nginx-demo with image nginx with tag 1.42
+4. Create a pod named nginx-demo with image nginx, using the tag 1.42

 <details>